Parliamentary Electoral Dialogue Spaces

 How to involve youth?

-• Engage young MPs in both the design and roll-out of parliamentary dialogue efforts while maintaining the inter-generational oversight principle whereby it is both the responsibility of the younger and older MPs to engage the youth and speak to issues that are important to the youth.
+• Engage young MPs in both the design and roll-out of parliamentary dialogue efforts while maintaining the intergenerational oversight principle whereby it is the responsibility of both the younger and older MPs to engage the youth and speak to issues that are important to youth.

 5.